Distributed Set-Based Observers Using Diffusion Strategies: Abstract

 \section{Abstract}

-Distributed estimation is more robust against single points of failure and requires less communication overhead compared to the centralized version.
-Among distributed estimation techniques, set-based estimation has gained much attention as it provides estimation guarantees for safety-critical applications and copes with unknown but bounded uncertainties.
-We propose two distributed set-based observers using interval-based and set-membership approaches for a linear discrete-time dynamical system with bounded modeling and measurement uncertainties.
-Both algorithms utilize a new over-approximating zonotopes intersection step named the set-based diffusion step.
-We use the term \textit{diffusion} since our intersection of zonotopes formula resembles the traditional diffusion step in the stochastic Kalman filter.
-Our new zonotopes intersection takes linear time.
-Our set-based diffusion step decreases the estimation errors and the size of estimated sets and can be seen as a lightweight approach to achieve partial consensus between the distributed estimated sets.
+We propose two distributed set-based observers using strip-based and set-propagation approaches for linear discrete-time dynamical systems with bounded modeling and measurement uncertainties.
+Both algorithms utilize a set-based diffusion step, which decreases the estimation errors and the size of estimated sets, and can be seen as a lightweight approach to achieve partial consensus between the distributed estimated sets.
 Every node shares its measurement with its neighbor in the measurement update step.
-The neighbors intersect their estimated sets constituting our proposed set-based diffusion step.
-We represent sets as zonotopes since they compactly represent high-dimensional sets, and they are closed under linear mapping and Minkowski addition.
-The applicability of our algorithms is demonstrated by a localization example.
-All used data and code to recreate our findings are publicly available\footnotemark.
+In the diffusion step, the neighbors intersect their estimated sets using our novel lightweight zonotope intersection technique.
+A localization example demonstrates the applicability of our algorithms.